DanielOgbeide-02/Spotify-Clone-App/README.md

 Coming Soon
 ________________________________________
-Note: Project is on the main branch.
+Note: Project is on the master branch.